 JDF and Computer Integrated Manufacturing (CIM) are essential components within Printing Industries of America's workflow and a core activity for the Center of Technology and Research.
 Printing Industries of America has multiple JDF-enabled devices and software in many departments from the design area to bindery.
-A list of devices can be found here.
-For more information about JDF-enabled devices and automation, please contact email@example.com.
+For more information about JDF-enabled devices and automation, please contact automation(at)printing.org.

 Interoperability Conformance Specification (ICS) Documents